tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/graceful-restart-bgp-persist-vnc.rst

 Graceful restart parameters are configured in the ``global-system-config`` of the schema.
-They can be configured by means of a provisioning script or by using the Contrail Web UI.
+They can be configured by means of a provisioning script or by using the Tungsten Fabric WebUI.

 Configure a non-zero restart time to advertise for graceful restart and long-lived graceful restart capabilities from peers.